 The report will help shoppers to know if a car has a “branded” title.
-Branding here refers to vehicles that have been declared by an insurance company as a total loss.
+The branding here refers to vehicles that have been declared by an insurance company as a total loss.
 Such vehicles are given a salvage title.
-The loss may be the result of an accident, flood damage or other tragic incidents.
+The loss may be the result of an accident, flood damage, or other tragic incidents.
 The vehicle history report includes a brief overall evaluation of the vehicle, supported with dates, details, and locations.
-With the report, you can determine if a car has been registered in different province and other vital information, some of which includes the following:
+With the report, you can determine if a car has been registered in a different province and other vital information, some of which includes the following:

 - A brief description of the vehicle

 - The number of previous owners

 - Information relating to accidents

 - Recall checks and lemon

 - Authentication of recent mileage (this may contain an alert for odometer rollback)

 List of Free and Paid VIN Check Websites

 Autocheck vehicle history reports give you access to basic information like the history of the vehicle.
 The site also allows you to compare similar cars so that you can select the one that will serve you best.
 Autocheck is supported by trusted auto industry leaders like CarMax, NADAguides, Edmunds.com, Kelly Blue Book, and eBay Motors.
 Autocheck provides information on